-According to the latest figures, close to 300,000 lucky couples tie the knot every year – and many more are planning their impending nuptials.
+According to Statista, Over 250,000 of us tie the knot every year – and many more are planning their impending nuptials.
 That’s a lot of money being saved for future weddings!
 At an average of £18,000 per celebration – a huge sum of money to splash around – make sure you protect your wedding funds properly.
 In comparison to the spiralling costs of the ceremony itself, insurance can be fairly cheap.
 Therefore it could be worth spending that little bit extra for peace of mind.

 Insurance may not be the first thing that springs to mind when planning your wedding, but things can go wrong on your special day, so it’s sensible to get some protection.
 Here are the top five reasons why couples claim on wedding insurance from one of the leading wedding insurers Ecclesiastical:

 Wedding insurance ensures that if any mishaps or unforeseen circumstances occur (except for the bride or groom getting cold feet and running out on the day – God forbid!) you won’t have to lose money and see the whole wedding go down the drain.

 As with most insurance policies, there are various levels of cover which increase in price depending on how much protection you want.
 All levels of cover tend to protect the same things i.e. cancellation and rearrangement fees, wedding attire, cake, gifts, photography/video, flowers and suppliers deposits.

 It’s a good idea to sit down and work out exactly what you would like your insurance to cover, then shop around to see what suits your needs.

 DON’T FORGET that for most claims, e.g. for damaged/stolen wedding gifts, flowers and photographs, you will have to pay an excess which means that you’ll have to pay a certain amount of money towards any claim.
 Also do check the policy thoroughly for any other exclusions.